vanStaen/spielbetrieb.eu/README.md

 ### Table user | Partner

-`isPartner` is a flag set to identify a Partner and `partnerRoles` is an Array listing what feature a partner can access from their partner page.
-Hence only an integer is saved in those column, as an Id to the right data.
+In the user table, an association to the table `partner` is made so that one user can have several Partner.
+A partner can also be shared between several users. `partnerRoles` is an Array listing what feature a partner can access from their partner page.

 Possible partner roles are:
 1. `events`: overview/management of events for the spielplan
 2. `tickets`: overview/management of tickets for their events
 3. `sales`: overview/management of shop listings for their store
 4. `analytics`: special access to some more data regarding their page/events/tickets sale.

+The possible partner types are listed in the database of the same name: this is a simply classification of the partners into type to facilitate the search and filtering in the UI.

 ### Table Event | Dynamical parameters